Erik Bickerstaff: Dallas Cowboys

-Bickerstaff was signed as an undrafted free agent by the Dallas Cowboys after the 2003 NFL Draft and needed two tryouts to sign a contract offer on August 5.
+Bickerstaff was signed as an undrafted free agent by the Dallas Cowboys after the 2003 NFL draft and needed two tryouts to sign a contract offer on August 5.
 As a rookie, he was declared inactive for the first 8 games.
 He was waived on November 3 and signed to the practice squad, in order to make room for running back Adrian Murrell.
 On December 2, he was promoted to the active roster to replace an injured Aveion Cason.
-He registered 19 carries for 56 yards, one touchdown and 2 special teams tackles.
+He registered 19 carries for 56 yards, one touchdown.

 On June 9, 2004, he ruptured his left Achilles tendon during a minicamp workout and was placed on the injured reserve list on July 9.
 The next year, he was limited with a neck injury he suffered in August and was waived on September 3, 2005.

 Oakland Raiders

 On September 5, 2005, he was signed by the Oakland Raiders to their practice squad.
 He was cut on September 14.
 After his release he worked out for a couple of teams, but did not receive a contract due to his neck injury and decided to retire in December 2005.